A.J. Dillon Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Dillon has averaged 11.7 rushing yards per game in his three career matchups against the Lions, 36.8 fewer yards than his over/under in Sunday's game.
+- In his three career matchups against the Lions, Dillon averaged 11.7 rushing yards per game, 34.8 fewer yards than his over/under in Sunday's game.

-- Dillon, in three matchups against the Lions, has not run for a TD.
+- Dillon, in three matchups versus the Lions, has not run for a TD.

-- Dillon will go up against a Lions squad that allows 135.9 rushing yards per game and is the NFL's 28th-ranked rush defense.
+- The Lions allow 135.9 yards per game on the ground, the NFL's 28th-ranked rush defense.

-- Dillon and the Packers will face off against the NFL's 26th-ranked defense in terms of rushing touchdowns conceded (18).
+- The Packers are up against the NFL's 26th-ranked D when it comes to rushing TDs conceded (18 this year).

 Recent Performances

-- Over his last three outings, Dillon has rushed for 126 yards on 30 carries (42.0 ypg), with three touchdowns.
+- Over his last three outings, Dillon has rushed for 126 yards (42.0 per game) on 30 carries with three touchdowns.

 - Dillon also has six catches for 48 yards (16.0 per game).